cloudyr/aws.comprehend/cran-comments.md

 # Other notes

+1. This is a RESUBMISSION - I removed 'package' from the title as requested.

-This package was on CRAN from 2018-04-12 to 2020-01-12 when it was archived as the package became orphaned.
+2. This package was on CRAN from 2018-04-12 to 2020-01-12 when it was archived as the package became orphaned.

-The URL of the project is https://github.com/cloudyr/aws.comprehend I am the new maintainer and I am keen to get the updated package back on CRAN.
+   I am the new maintainer and I am keen to get the updated package back on CRAN.
 Thanks!